Andros-Spica/ABM-tutorial-koeln-2022/README.md

   - *Individuals*: *e.g.*, pedestrian dynamics, metabolic scavenging, kinship, micro-economics, mating and marriage, reproduction, cognition (memory, rationality and learning), individual-to-individual cooperation and competition, social learning, norms.
   - *Groups*: *e.g.*, households, organisations, group-to-group cooperation and competition, prestige, reward and punishment, cultural transmission.
   - *Settlements*: *e.g.*, population dynamics, migration, macro-economics, trade, urbanisation, cultural evolution, settlement patterns, land use, politogenesis.
-  - *Regional to global*: *e.g.*, centre-periphery dynamics, genetic and cultural diffusions.
+  - *Regional to global*: *e.g.*, center-periphery dynamics, genetic and cultural diffusions.

 ABM flexibility is also very much appreciated by researchers involved in archaeology, given that it is a discipline both historically and thematically positioned in-between other disciplines in the overlap of the so-called natural and artificial worlds.
 An ABM model can handle multiple layers of entities and relationships, allowing it to integrate entire models under the same hood.